 Patent insurance is a form of intellectual property insurance designed to protect your business from financial loss when you must take a third party to court due to infringement on a process or product your company developed and patented.

 Types of Patent Coverage

 There are typically two types of patent insurance coverage available for your company: defense coverage and offensive coverage.

 Defensive Patent Insurance

 Defensive patent insurance coverage is the most popular form of intellectual property insurance.

 This type of coverage is designed to:

-- Cover the costs of defending your company in the event of a patent lawsuit - and any resulting settlements or judgements.
+- Cover the costs of defending your company in the event of a patent lawsuit - and any resulting settlements or judgments.

 - Protect against risks when your business focuses on patent-heavy industries, such as technology or communications.

-- Often pay for a portion of the legal fees, and it may offer additional coverage for damages to your company.
+- Often pays for a portion of the legal fees, and it may offer additional coverage for damages to your company.

 - Help protect you against “patent trolls”: companies who solely exist to sue other businesses in hopes of a big settlement

 Offensive Patent Insurance